jamielaff/JamieLafferty-RoR/README.md

 During this project, I have also setup my first CI/CD.
 This is using Codeship & Heroku, continuously deploying a successful master branch build to production (no other pipelines as this is using the free/hobby tiers).

-This is available on my website jamielafferty.co.uk
+This is available on my website www.jamielafferty.co.uk
 This will become my living CV.